LouisYuxuLu/AiOENet/README.md

 # AiOENet
-The trained model will be updated soon.
+The pre-trained model will be updated soon.